SchemeSonic/whats-new/README.md

-# React What's New component
+# React What's New Component

 > React npm package starter with typescript and rollup.